samayo/bulletproof/README.md

 Another example is, to just imagine, that you have a site with `4` pages.
 lets assume `3` of those pages are `static pages`, like
-        `home.php // Static Page : just static stuff, same url & content always. `
+        `home.php`  Static Page : just static stuff, same url & content always.
-        `about.php // Static Page : just static stuff, same url & content always. `
+        `about.php`  Static Page : just static stuff, same url & content always.
-        `contact.php // Static Page : just static stuff, same url & content always. `
+        `contact.php`  Static Page : just static stuff, same url & content always.

 And the `4th` one is `dynamic`, and hence the all the infos must change according to the content being fetched.
-        `blog.php / /Dynamic Page : This page is dynamic, and url can change with id?= thus needs dynamic meta data`
+        `blog.php` Dynamic Page : This page is dynamic, and url can change with id?= thus needs dynamic meta data

 Now, in simple terms, if you use `seoWrapper` class, then you don't have to worry about outputting `title,description,content `for these pages ever.